5 In-Demand Skills You Can Learn Online

 Best for: Education, translation and interpretation, international opportunities, working with diverse populations

 Fluency in a foreign language opens up a lot of career doors.
-That’s true despite COVID-19 restrictions on travel; hundreds of languages are spoken in the United States, and you can teach and tutor students around the world through virtual programs.
+Hundreds of languages are spoken in the United States alone, and you can teach and tutor students around the world through virtual programs.

 The free app Duolingo is a great jumping-off point to learn basic vocabulary (it can be especially helpful for learning languages with new characters, like Chinese or Arabic).
 To take your learning to the next level, you’ll want a more intensive program.
 Pimsleur, a good app for learning conversational skills, costs around $20 a month.
 The tried-and-true Rosetta Stone site is around $12 a month and gives you more classroom rigor for your money’s worth.